ogbbc-webmasters/Testimony-PDF-Handler/README.md

 # Testimony PDF Handler
 Automatically parse for article and poem titles.
-Remove any addresses.